hearsid/ng-html-to-pdf-save/README.md

-##Save HTML as pdf in your browser
+## Angularjs save HTML as PDF in your browser
 This is an angularjs module to save HTML as PDF , it basically converts the HTML to HTML5 canvas and captures the same and converts it to PDF and saves it in your browser .